SagarChaandwani/HMRC-Tax-Audit-BI-Solution/README.md

 # 🏛️ HMRC Strategic Performance Monitor
 ### Compliance, Audit & Operations Intelligence

-> **Disclaimer:** This is a personal portfolio project using a synthetic dataset.
-It is a simulation of real-world public sector challenges and is not affiliated with His Majesty's Revenue and Customs.

 | **Tech Stack** | **Methodology** | **Project Status** |
 |:---:|:---:|:---:|